llms.txt explained: Step-by-step guide & practical example

 The anatomy of llms.txt – The official standard

-• Link list syntax: Each link is written in the Markdown format [Link-Name](URL), optionally followed by a short description.
+• Link list syntax: Each link is written in Markdown format [Link-Name](URL), optionally followed by a short description.

 The crucial difference: llms.txt vs. llms-full.txt

 • llms.txt: Think of it as a table of contents or a map.
-It only contains links to your most important content.
+It contains only links to your most important content.
 The AI has to follow these links to get to the details.

 The core problem it solves: Why HTML is “noisy” for LLMs

-• Faulty tokenization: AIs break down text into “tokens”.
+• Faulty tokenization: AIs break text into “tokens”.
 Complex code can disrupt this process and lead to misinterpretations.

 Source: Own server log files from seo-kreativ.de